 Multi-Detector Cardiac Computed Tomography (MDCT) and Magnetic Resonance (MR)

-This imaging offers advantages of being non-invasive; these were mainly used as the tools for research, but nowadays its use in clinical practice is steadily in uprise.
+This imaging offers advantages of being non-invasive; these were mainly used as tools for research, but nowadays, its use in clinical practice is steadily in an uprise.

 - Avoid ordering tests if the results will not affect patient care decisions.

 - Avoid ordering two tests that provide the same result.
 A patient with suspected angina does not need a nuclear exercise test and a dobutamine echo test.

 - Order the simplest forms of an imaging test first.
 If an exercise ECG test provides the necessary information, then an expensive nuclear stress test is unnecessary unless additional information is needed, for example, if the ECG test results are equivocal.